Meggin/inclusive-web-project/journal/first-10-days.md

 * Reminder to follow up with @RayanZahab the first female Google Developer Expert in MENA.
 * Reminder to follow up with Code for Good on possible collaboration opportunity.

+## Day 2 - Thursday, May 10, 2018

+Today is the last day of Google IO 2018.
+Just had a wonderful lunch with the women of Google Dev Rel.
+And I'm tired now-- belly is full.
+This will be a shorter than usual journal log, as I need to get back to the sandbox.

+But tomorrow, I have the day to read and think about things-- and hope to make some genuine progress!

+### Excluded group I'm thinking about

+Today I'm thinking about native mobile developers (Android and iOS), who seem to be curious about the web this year.

+It might be of interest to think a bit about native developers, and how they might build simple, but good websites.
+Or maybe how to help them even migrate to a website.
+I haven't spent much time on this-- but I noticed at IO this year, there was some interest from the native developers to better understand PWAs.

+This morning I worked in Office Hours, helping people improve their websites.
+One person I met had a website that was linking to cordova, and he was using a webview.
+I'd also like to better understand what developers are trying to do to get their sites to work x-platform.

+### Actions completed today

+* Google IO 2018 finishes up today!

+### Actions to follow up on

+* Talk to some Android Dev Rel peeps to find out more about the bridging between the native and web-- common patterns (and anti-patterns).
+* Follow up with Lyla about code for good.
+* Follow up with the internal book club that Addy Osmani told me about (at the very least, can increase my books-to-read list).